Join us in tracking the remarkable spread of this enigmatic species…

 The Willow Emerald is a mid-summer to mid-autumn species, with most records arriving between July and October, and some individuals even being seen as late as early November.
 Warm, dry and windless days will offer the best views of the species.

 Record what species you saw, where you saw it, when you saw it and who you are.
 It is also useful to include a photo with your record, making sure the distinctive characters of the species are visible.
 To see the female ovipositor, the photo should be taken side on.
 In addition to this, extra information is useful to record, such as the number of individuals seen.
 Breeding behaviour witnessed is also an important addition to your record, for example egg laying pairs of males and females.

 Where to send your record

-Records for the Willow Emerald Watch are to be sent either to the Project Co-ordinator, Adrian Parr (firstname.lastname@example.org), or to the relevant BDS Local Dragonfly Recorder
+Want your sighting checked first?
+Contact the Project Co-ordinator, Adrian Parr (), or the relevant BDS Local Dragonfly Recorder

 Image: Willow Emerald Damselflies mating by Pierre Bornand